ansible/molecule/docs/installation.rst

 Pip
 ===

-:std:doc:`pip <pip:usage>` is the only supported installation method.
+:std:doc:`pip <pip:getting-started>` is the only supported installation method.

 .. warning::